mrdominguez/cloudera-manager-cli/README.md

 	            (abort) Abort a running command
 	            (retry) Try to rerun a command
-	 -hInfo : Host information (regex UUID, hostname, IP, rackId, cluster) | default: all) -hFilter : Host health summary, entity status, maintenance mode, commission state (regex) -hRoles : Roles associated to host
+	 -hInfo : Host information (regex UUID, hostname, IP, rackId, cluster) | default: all) -hFilter : Host health summary, entity status, commission state (regex) -hRoles : Roles associated to host
 	 -hChecks : Host health checks
-	 -setRackId : Update the rack ID for the host -deleteHost : Delete the host from Cloudera Manager -addToCluster : Add the host to a cluster -removeFromCluster : Remove the host from a cluster /compatible with API v10 or lower, implies -hAction=removeFromCluster/ -hAction : Host action
+	 -setRackId : Update the rack ID for the host -deleteHost : Delete the host from Cloudera Manager -addToCluster : Add the host to a cluster -removeFromCluster : Remove the host from a cluster (set to cluster_name if using API v10 or lower) -hAction : Host action
 	            (decommission|recommission) Decommission/recommission the host
-	            (startRoles) Start all the roles on the host (enterMaintenanceMode) Put the host into maintenance mode (exitMaintenanceMode) Take the host out of maintenance mode (removeFromCluster) Remove the host from a cluster /compatible with API v11 or higher, gets clusterRef->clusterName from apiHost/
-	 -c : Cluster name
+	            (startRoles) Start all the roles on the host (enterMaintenanceMode|exitMaintenanceMode) Put/take the host into/out of maintenance mode -c : Cluster name
 	 -s : Service name (regex)
 	 -r : Role type/name (regex)
-	 -rInfo : Role information (regex UUID or set -hInfo | default: all) -rFilter : Role state, health summary, configuration status, commission state (regex) -a : Cluster/service/role action (default: -cluster/service- list active commands, -role- no action) (stop|start|restart|...)
+	 -rInfo : Role information (regex UUID or set -hInfo | default: all) -rFilter : Role state, health summary, configuration status, commission state (regex) -maintenanceMode : Display maintenance mode.
+Select hosts/roles based on status (default: all -YES/NO-) -roleConfigGroups : Display role configuration group.
+Select roles based on group names (default: all -regex-) -a : Cluster/service/role action (default: list active commands) (stop|start|restart|...)
 	      (deployClientConfig) Deploy cluster-wide/service client configuration
 	      (decommission|recommission) Decommission/recommission roles of a service
+	      (enterMaintenanceMode|exitMaintenanceMode) Put/take the cluster/service/role into/out of maintenance mode
 	      (rollingRestart) Rolling restart of roles in a service.
 Optional arguments:
 	      -restartRoleTypes : Comma-separated list of role types to restart.
 If not specified, all startable roles are restarted (default: all)
 	      -slaveBatchSize : Number of hosts with slave roles to restart at a time (default: 1)